Ultima actualizare 27/02/2026 23:09:17

 Înscrierea se face obligatoriu online prin accesarea platformei 2BitsEDU.

-Vă puteți autentifica folosind un cont Gmail, YAHOOmail, Facebook sau Linkedin.
+Vă puteți autentifica folosind un cont Gmail.

 În cazul adreselor de email (YAHOO) pot exista probleme de compatibilitate între adresa de email și site-ul de înscriere a formularului de admitere.